The Text That Started It All

 It's messier.
 It requires more explicit communication.
 It needs more systems, more check-ins, more repairs.

-But when it works?
-When you finally feel understood by someone who knows your brain is wired differently and loves you anyway?
+But when it works — when you finally feel understood by someone who knows your brain is wired differently and loves you anyway — that's something worth building.

 This article is part of our ongoing series on relationship communication.
 For more, see our guides on weekly check-ins and emotional safety.